Wisdom Teeth Removal in Enfield, CT

 Wisdom teeth are the last teeth to develop in the mouth and usually make an appearance around the age of 17.
 There isn’t enough room for an extra set of molars, which is why dentists and oral surgeons recommend having wisdom teeth removed as soon as possible.

-At Avon Oral, Facial and Dental Implant Surgery, Dr. Lieblick, Dr. Fletcher, Dr. Gill, and Dr. Ambrogio regularly perform wisdom tooth extractions in Enfield, Connecticut.
+At Avon Oral, Facial and Dental Implant Surgery, Dr. Lieblich, Dr. Fletcher, Dr. Gill, and Dr. Ambrogio regularly perform wisdom tooth extractions in Enfield, Connecticut.
 If you have been referred by your general dentist or would like an evaluation of your wisdom teeth, please contact our office.

 Impacted Wisdom Teeth